Network and firewall requirements for Neat

 Location: The USA*

 *Disclaimer: Please note that both NTP service and Cloud storage services are hosted by Google cloud services and therefore their respective IP addresses and locations may change.

-After Neat firmware is installed, Neat devices will run Zoom Room software provided by Zoom, and connect to the Zoom backend.
+After you complete the Neat firmware installation and have chosen Zoom, Neat devices will run Zoom Room software provided by Zoom, and connect to the Zoom backend.
 For ongoing operation, ensure all Zoom resources are available via your firewall as described in the following articles provided by Zoom on this topic.

 |Neat||DHCP||UDP 67, 68||None required||Obtain IP address, default gateway, DNS etc.|

 |Neat||mDNS||Multicast packets to|